lllJinxlll/lllJinxlll/README.md

-## Olá, sou o Luis Felipe, prazer👋
+# Olá, sou o Luis Felipe, prazer👋

+Trabalho atualmente na área adminitrativa;

 <!--
 **lllJinxlll/lllJinxlll** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.